 Matariki is the Māori New Year.
 It's marked by the Matariki star cluster (Pleiades) rising over the winter sky of Aotearoa (New Zealand).
 This cosmic event is a time of renewal, reflection, and celebration, where Māori people gather to honour past, present, and future generations.
 Let's explore this key part of Māori culture.
+For a long time, Matariki has been part of Māori cultureguiding seasonal activities, agricultural cycles, and spiritual observances.
+It was traditionally a time to remember those who had passed, give thanks for the harvest, and prepare for the upcoming year.

 The best Māori tutors available